-To sustain this free service, we receive affiliate commissions via some of our links.
-This doesn’t affect rankings.
+To keep the lights on, we receive affiliate commissions via some of our links.
+Rankings remain impartial.
 Our review process.

 As we start planning our trip, we discussed our plans with some friends who had visited Belgium a few times as well as consulting some friends who live in Amsterdam, just a few hours north of Belgium.
 With so many beers to try to only a few days in the country, we wanted to make the most of our time.
 We picked Bruges as our hometown for our tour given the easy walking nature of the city paired with impressive beer pubs and close proximity to St. Sixtus Abbey, the primary reason for our pilgrimage.